 Manifestations

-Causes of manifestation of perseveration
+Reasons for the manifestation of perseveration

-If we talk about the psychopathological and psychological reasons for the development of perseveration, then there are several main ones:
+If we talk about the psychopathological and psychological reasons for the development of perseveration, there are several main ones:

 Features of treatment